TejaBeta/kopy/README.md

 In order to avoid collision with other users/namespace resource changes within `K8s` environment, and to make life much more simplier, a tool to `Kopy` all the resources from a particular `K8s` environment to another `K8s` environment, this another environment could be anything from a large scale `K8s` cluster to a minikube hosted `K8s` environment running on a `spot-instance` just for one developer.

 `Kopy` is a tool that just fits the above purpose.
-Hassile free, don't need to have complex CI/CD pipelines or multiple scripts to do the job.
+Hassle free, don't need to have complex CI/CD pipelines or multiple scripts to do the job.
 A simple, tiny, opensource tool to get things done.

 Along with the above, there are several other use-cases one can explore.